mim1q/RuntimeDatagen/README.md

-In case this mod gets flagged as malicious due to its usage of reflection and process spawning, feel free to verify the code in [the main class](src/main/java/dev/mim1q/runtimedatagen/RuntimeDatagenClient.java), compile it yourself or incorporate it into your own project (CC0 license).
+In case this mod gets flagged as malicious due to its usage of reflection and process spawning, feel free to verify the code in [the main class](src/main/java/dev/mim1q/runtimedatagen/RuntimeDatagenClient.java), compile it yourself or incorporate it into your own project (CC0 license - attribution not required, but appreciated :blush:).